santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 # Introduction

-Koch affirms that the death penalty prevents murderers from killing again.
-He argues that state sanctioned killing is morally justifiable

-In this essay I will show why this public safety argument does not hold, and fails
+Edward Koch argues in favour of the death penalty, suggesting that state sanctrio is a necessary requirement to ensure public safety